AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `ha_bgp_lan_interfaces` - (Optional) Interfaces to run BGP protocol on top of the ethernet interface, to connect to the onprem/remote peer.
 Only available for GCP Transit HA.
 Each interface has the following attributes:
   * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
   * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.
 * `bgp_lan_interfaces_count` - (Optional) Number of interfaces that will be created for BGP over LAN enabled Azure transit.
+Applies on HA Transit as well if enabled.
 Valid value: 1~5 for FireNet case, 1~7 for Non-FireNet case.
 Default value: 1.
 Available as of provider version R2.22+.
+Updatable since 3.0.3+.

 ### Encryption
 * `enable_encrypt_volume` - (Optional) Enable EBS volume encryption for Gateway.
 Only supports AWS, AWSGov, AWSChina, AWS Top Secret and AWS Secret.
 Valid values: true, false.
 Default value: false.